 - have myasthenia gravis

-- have narrow angle glaucoma or is at risk for this condition
+- have narrow-angle glaucoma or are at risk for it

 - have obstructive uropathy (blocked urine flow)